 Pre-K is for children aged 4 by August 31st of the upcoming school year.

-We continue to receive applications well into the school year as we keep a waiting list of eligible children.
-As openings occur during the school year, names are pulled from the waiting list in order to serve more children.
+Applications for the 2021-2022 school year will be available April 20, 2021.
+Parents should submit their child’s application before the end of June in order to be considered in our first round of placements.
+However, we continue to receive applications well into the school year as we keep a waiting list of eligible children.
+Then as openings occur during the school year we pull names from the waiting list in order to serve more children.

-Beginning April 20, 2020, parents can print the Pre-K application from our website at www.harnettsmartstart.org/application-information .
+Beginning April 20, 2021, parents can fill out and print the Pre-K application from our website at www.harnettsmartstart.org/application-information .
 Parents can also pick up an application from the red Information Box attached to the black metal Drop Box located right outside the front door entrance to our office located at 170 Pine State Street in Lillington.
 Our normal business office hours are 8:30-4:30 pm on Monday – Friday.

 You can mail your completed Pre-K application with the required supporting documents to our office at: